smithgun2005/LE-SAM-ICML2026/README.md

-# LE-SAM: Loss-Equated Sharpness-Aware Minimization（Updates ongoing）
+# LE-SAM: Loss-Equated Sharpness-Aware Minimization

 A PyTorch implementation of our paper Accepted by ICML2026 **Fix the Loss, Not the Radius: Rethinking the Adversarial Perturbation of Sharpness-Aware Minimization**(https://arxiv.org/abs/2605.10183)